alinour64/StockPredictionModel/README.md

 **Tools Used**

-1. **TensorFlow**: For loading and utilizing the pre-trained prediction model.
+1. **TensorFlow**:
+    - An open-source platform for machine learning developed by Google.
+It is used for building and training machine learning models.
+In this application, TensorFlow is used to load and utilize the pre-trained prediction model.
-2. **YFinance**: For fetching historical stock data.
+2. **YFinance**:
+    - A Python library that provides an easy way to download historical market data from Yahoo Finance.
+This library is used to fetch historical stock data for analysis and prediction.
-3. **Plotly**: For creating interactive graphs and plots.
+3. **Plotly**:
+    - An open-source graphing library that makes interactive, publication-quality graphs online.
+Plotly is used in this application to create interactive graphs and plots for data visualization.
-4. **Numpy**: For numerical operations and handling arrays.
+4. **Numpy**:
+    - A fundamental package for scientific computing in Python.
+It provides support for large multi-dimensional arrays and matrices, along with a collection of mathematical functions to operate on these arrays.
+Numpy is used for numerical operations and handling arrays in this application.
-5. **Pandas**: For data manipulation and analysis.
+5. **Pandas**:
+    - An open-source data analysis and manipulation tool built on top of the Python programming language.
+It is used for data manipulation and analysis, providing data structures like DataFrame for working with structured data.
-6. **Streamlit**: For creating the web application and interactive UI.
+6. **Streamlit**:
+    - An open-source app framework for Machine Learning and Data Science teams to create beautiful, performant apps in hours, not weeks.
+Streamlit is used for creating the web application and interactive user interface.
+7. **Scikit-learn (MinMaxScaler)**:
+    - A machine learning library for Python that provides simple and efficient tools for data mining and data analysis.
+MinMaxScaler from Scikit-learn is used to scale data to a range between 0 and 1.

 **Program Features**

-1. **Stock Data Retrieval**: Fetches historical stock data for a specified ticker and date range.
+1. **Stock Data Retrieval**: Fetches historical stock data for a specified ticker and date range using YFinance.
 2. **Data Preparation and Scaling**: Splits the data into training and testing sets, scales the data using MinMaxScaler, and prepares it for prediction.
     - **Training and Testing Split**: 80% of the data is used for training, and 20% is used for testing.
 3. **Model Loading and Prediction**: Loads a pre-trained TensorFlow model and makes predictions on the test data.